[Note: An updated post on the use of “they” in singular references was published on May 22, 2017.]

 Here’s another solution: If the piece you’re writing is long, and if this seems appropriate, alternate using masculine pronouns in some places and feminine pronouns in others, to indicate a sort of generic individual.
 You might say “Someone forgot to pay his bills” in one place and “Did anyone lose her umbrella?” in another.

 A third solution is to “write around” the problem.
-Don’t use the pronoun at all.
-Instead of writing “Someone forgot to pay his bills, say, “Someone forgot to pay the bills.”
+Instead of “Someone forgot to pay his bills,” write “Someone forgot to pay the bills.”
 Instead of “If anyone calls, tell him I’m out,” use “If anyone calls, say I’m out.”

 There’s always a way around this problem.